 - Cut into 12 squares.
 I enjoy mine cold and suggest storing in the refrigerator.

-- Make ahead tip: Brownies can be frozen up to 2-3 months.
+- Freezing Instructions: Brownies can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator before enjoying.